-The over 200-year old National Land Survey of Finland performs various kinds of cadastral surveys such as parcelling and reallocations of pieces of land, produces map data and promotes the joint use of such data.
+The over 200-year-old National Land Survey of Finland performs various kinds of cadastral surveys such as parcellings and reallocations of pieces of land, produces map data and promotes the use of such data.

-The National Land Survey of Finland safeguards the land ownership and credit system by maintaining information about mortgages and registrations of title to property as well as other property information in its registers.
-Other central tasks are spatial data research and application as well as data and information system development.
+The National Land Survey of Finland safeguards the land ownership and credit system by maintaining information about properties and housing company shares in its registers and takes care of the registration of ownership and mortgages.
+Other tasks of the agency include spatial data research and application.

 The values of the National Land Survey of Finland are

 - A reliable partner

 - Will to serve